pyne/pyne/.circleci/README.md

 Executors
 ---------
-The `executors` defines aliases to the environment to run the differents jobs, in our case different docker images containing differents combinaisons of the optionnal dependencies of PyNE (`MOAB`, `pyMOAB`, `DAGMC`) in one of the two supported PyTHON flavor (Python 2.7 or Python 3.6).
+The `executors` define aliases to the environment to run the different jobs, in our case different docker images containing different combinations of the optional dependencies of PyNE (`MOAB`, `pyMOAB`, `DAGMC`) in one of the two supported PyTHON flavors (Python 2.7 or Python 3.6).

 Commands
 ---------
-The `commands` section allows to define macro commands with arguments to be used in the differents jobs.
+The `commands` section allows the definition of macro commands with arguments to be used in the different jobs.

 `news_check`: check the presence of a new news file in the news folder

-`save_container`: allows to save the status of a container to be reloaded in an other job.
+`save_container`: saves the status of a container to be reloaded in an other job.

     - `arguments`: